artpolikarpov/fotorama/src/partials/documents/plug-in/index.html.md

 gem "fotoramajs"
 ```

-Add include Fotorama to your scripts:
+Include Fotorama to your scripts:

 ```coffeescript
 #= require fotorama